Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 In the history section, Biblical Persimmon was mentioned several times.
 Unfortunately, that is not the modern persimmon, and we do not know what it is.
 According to ancient texts, this plant grew in the Dead Sea area, Gilad, and across the Yarden River.

 Researchers think that Biblical Persimmon is Commiphora gileadensis.
-And from the plant, they created the perfume in the form of oil.
-They called it Persimmon oil.
+They created perfume from the plant in the form of oil and called it Persimmon oil.

 Eusebius from Caesarea (historian of Christianity and the bishop of Caesarea Maritima at about 314 AD) noted that the Biblical Persimmon grew in En Gedi during his time.
 Some researchers believe Biblical Persimmon was cultivated in this area until the eighth century CE.
-And then, the demand for Persimmon oil decreased due to the silk road.
+Then, the demand for Persimmon oil decreased due to the Silk Road.

 Source: translated from Wikipedia.